MuriloLCN/Simple-Draw/README.md

 ---
 ### SimpleDraw.toggleAntiAlias()
 Toggles anti-aliasing on and off.
+It is off by default.

 ---
 ### SimpleDraw.push()